 Sensitive skin reacts more than normal skin and gets easily irritated with any products or environmental factors is referred to as sensitive skin.
-Sensitive skin is vulnerable to heat, redness, gets dry in winters, skin feels itchy and tight, becomes oily in summers, and has an uneven texture.
+Sensitive skin is vulnerable to heat, redness gets dry in winter, skin feels itchy and tight, becomes oily in summer, and has an uneven texture.
 Sensitive skin becomes red after a hot shower.

 Always have a patch test before using any product when you have sensitive skin.
 Avoid using many products on your face when you have sensitive skin.
 Never do too much of a skincare routine and use harsh products on your face.
 Sensitive skin is more prone to inflammation.

 How to know your skin type?